ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Essential vitamins and minerals for ADHD kids

-ADHD has been linked to iron, zinc, magnesium, and vitamin B6 deficiency.[11]
+ADHD has been linked to iron, zinc, magnesium, and B6 deficiency.[9]

-Getting the recommended servings of these minerals has been suggested as a symptom management strategy.
+Getting the recommended servings of these vitamins and minerals has been suggested as a symptom management strategy.

 A study discovered that supplementing vitamin D and vitamin D + magnesium[1] can help those with ADHD better manage common symptoms.
 The study also concluded that low zinc and iron levels might impair attention and promote hyperactivity via its effects on dopamine.